IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 The Swiss tax authorities may require 5 years before recognizing your new structure if necessary!

-The capital gain from the sale of a company or the capital gain from the sale of shares in a holding company will not be taxed in the same way depending on the legal structures of the parties to the transaction.
-A corporation (ie SA, Sarl) will be exempt from capital gain while a partnership will be subject to this tax.
-It is therefore important to transform your business into a capital company in the event of the sale of a business with a significant capital gain.
+Capital gains from the sale of a company or the transfer of shares in a holding company will not be taxed in the same way depending on the legal structures of the parties involved in the transaction.
+A corporation (i.e., a public limited company, a private limited company) will be exempt from capital gains tax, while a partnership will be subject to this tax. it is important to convert your business into a corporation when selling a company with a significant capital gain.

 5 -Taxes applied in the different scenarios